shri-kj/notebooklm-katex-userscript/README.md

-# notebooklm-katex-userscript
-Minimal, robust userscript that renders LaTeX in Google NotebookLM using KaTeX.
-Utilizes Tampermonkey.

 # Render LaTeX in NotebookLM (Userscript)

 This is a **Tampermonkey userscript** that automatically renders LaTeX math inside [Google NotebookLM](https://notebooklm.google.com) using **KaTeX**.